Stay safe and check the latest government advice at Coronavirus Victoria.

 The grit and glamour of concrete and velvet come together at the Lancemore.
 In the lobby, dramatic lighting hints at the surrounding theatre district.
 Upstairs, the 113 spacious art-filled rooms offer a luxurious retreat.
 And the guest-only rooftop terrace with fire pit and daybeds promises privacy.
 This boutique newcomer is impeccably located, poised between Chinatown and the top of Bourke Street.
 Special packages combining accommodation, dinner and theatre tickets offer the quintessential Melbourne experience.

 Famous for its glass-bottomed pool above Flinders Lane, the Adelphi Hotel has found a sweet spot as the ‘world’s premier dessert hotel’.
 The fit-out is glam with an elegant Art Deco touch and meticulous attention to detail.
-Décor has a dessert-themed vibe, and there are lolly jars in every room.
-If it’s a weekend, be sure to head downstairs to Om Nom kitchen for dessert high tea.
-Or stop by for cheese and salumi on Friday and Saturday evenings.
+Decor has a dessert-themed vibe, and there are lolly jars in every room.
+If it’s a weekend, be sure to head downstairs to Om Nom for high tea.
+Or stop by for cheese platters and extravagant cocktails Wednesday through Sunday.

 With geometric patterns, sharp colours and luxe, industrial finishes, QT Melbourne oozes sophistication.
 Expect baths surrounded by curtains, black tiled walls and neon lights.
-Kick back with a G&T in the glamorous rooftop bar or new urban oasis, the Secret Garden Bar.
-Plus there’s a contemporary bar and grill and boutique cake shop on-site.
-Just in case you’re planning on spending the weekend in.
+Kick back with a G&T in the glamorous rooftop bar.
+Then retreat to the contemporary bar and grill for a steak.
+There's a theatrical open kitchen so you can watch the chef artfully prepare your meal.

 Hilton Melbourne Little Queen Street